By Matt Burdett, 17 April 2018 [updated 19 May 2018].

 Growth process (planned or spontaneous)

 Historically cities have developed spontaneously – meaning their growth has not been planned.
 A combination of natural increase and in-migration from rural areas led to the increase in population in cities.
 This is still the case for cities in the poorest countries.
 Cities in the lowest income countries frequently have rapid and spontaneous urban development.
 Migration and a high rate of population growth result in a shortage of adequate housing, so people are forced to build their own dwellings.
-These areas are sometimes known as slums, shanty towns, favelas and bustees but are properly known as squatter settlements.
+These areas are sometimes known as slums, shanty towns, favelas, champas and bustees but are properly known as informal settlements.
+Informal settlements where the residents do not own the land and do not pay rent to a landlord are known as squatter settlements.

 In general, modern cities in richest countries are carefully planned.
 Population growth in these High Income Countries is generally slow or in decline and is monitored by governments which then plan for the future needs of people in the cities.
 These cities often have strong administrations that are capable of managing changes such as infrastructure development.